osg-htc/docs/docs/worker-node/install-singularity.md

         root@host # echo "user.max_user_namespaces = 15000" \
             > /etc/sysctl.d/90-max_user_namespaces.conf

-4. (Optional) Consider disabling network namespaces:
+4. (Optional) Disable network namespaces:

         :::console
         root@host # echo "user.max_net_namespaces = 0" \
             > /etc/sysctl.d/90-max_net_namespaces.conf

-    OSG VOs do not need network namespaces with singularity; disabling them reduces the risk profile of enabling user namespaces.
-Network namespaces are, however, heavily utilized by other container runtimes, such as Docker.
-Disabling them may break other container solutions, or limit their capabilities (such as requiring the `--net=host` option in Docker).
+    OSG VOs do not need network namespaces with singularity, and disabling them reduces the risk profile of enabling user namespaces.
+Network namespaces are, however, utilized by other container systems, such as Docker.
+Disabling network namespaces may break other container solutions, or limit their capabilities (such as requiring the `--net=host` option in Docker).

 4. Reboot
 5. If you haven't yet installed [cvmfs](install-cvmfs), do so.